 When a commercial real estate investor has capital to invest, it can be challenging to figure out which deal(s) to deploy it into.
-Often, this means having to filter through dozens or hundreds of opportunities to figure out which ones hold the most promise.
-In order to do this, investors need to define their “filters” and one of the ways this can be done is to define their required return criteria.
+Often, this means having to filter through dozens or hundreds of real estate investing opportunities to figure out which ones hold the most promise.
+In order to do this, investors need to define their “filters,” and one of the ways this can be done is to define their required return criteria.

 At First National Realty Partners, we use both of these real estate metrics as described above.
 We use them to filter out the deals that don’t meet our stringent investment criteria, leaving only the most promising opportunities to present to our investors.
 To learn more about our current investment opportunities, click here.

 In a real estate investment, the capitalization rate, or cap rate for short, is a metric that describes the relationship between a property’s net operating income (NOI) and its market value.
 When calculating cap rate, a few key pieces of information are revealed about a potential investment property:

 - Potential Return: The cap rate represents the potential rate of return on a property assuming that it was purchased with cash.

 - Risk: Because it measures the return, the cap rate can also be used as a proxy for the market’s perceived risk in a property.
 A higher cap rate means that the market sees more risk and demands higher returns.
 A lower cap rate means that the market sees lower risk, so investors are willing to accept a lower return.
 Cap rates tend to vary by location and property type.
 For example, the cap rate for an office building in Des Moines is likely to be higher than the cap rate for a multifamily commercial property in Miami.

 - Asset Value: Based on the inputs in the cap rate calculation, it can also be used to calculate a property’s potential value.
 This is particularly helpful when trying to estimate purchase and sales prices in a pro forma.